Couples Counseling in Centennial, CO

 Frequently Asked Questions

 • The length of couples counseling varies widely depending on the couple and the issues at hand.
 Some Centennial couples might achieve their goals in as little as 8-10 sessions (especially if the issues are specific and not too entrenched).
 Others might continue for several months to a year if there are more complex or long-standing patterns to work through.
 In our experience, many couples start feeling noticeable improvement after the first few sessions, but lasting change often takes a bit longer to solidify.
 We typically begin with weekly sessions.
 As things improve, we might move to bi-weekly and then monthly “maintenance” sessions before concluding.
 Think of it like physical therapy for an injury – at first you go frequently, then taper off as you heal.
 Ultimately, you and your therapist will regularly discuss progress and decide together when it feels right to finish.
 There’s no minimum or maximum – it’s about what works for you.
 And of course, you’re welcome to return for “tune-ups” in the future.
 Many couples check in for a few sessions down the road to reinforce their skills (kind of like a relationship oil change!).
+A typical counseling session involves open discussion of your concerns, guided exercises to improve communication, and collaborative goal-setting to help you move forward together.

 • Yes!
 You don’t have to be married to benefit from couples counseling.
 We work with dating couples, engaged couples, cohabiting partners, and everything in between.
 If you care about your relationship and want to improve it, counseling can help regardless of your marital status.
 In fact, doing therapy before marriage (or early on) can give you tools that prevent future problems – it’s a great investment in your future together.
 For engaged couples, we also offer Premarital Counseling, which is a structured program to prepare for marriage (you can check our Premarital Counseling page for details).
 But even if marriage isn’t on the table, standard couples counseling is absolutely appropriate.
 We tailor our approach to your situation and goals.
 For instance, an unmarried couple blending families might work on co-parenting and communication, whereas a long-term dating couple might work on commitment fears or aligning life plans.
 The core principles – improving communication, resolving conflict, building connection – apply to all couples.
+Many therapists provide a free 15-minute phone consultation for couples to determine fit, making it easier to take the first step toward improving your relationship.
+We welcome new clients and encourage you to reach out—taking the first step can be the beginning of meaningful change.

 Our Services